 When the First World War ended in 1918, Alexandra was nearly 64 years of age.
-As the mother of King George V she still engaged in public appearances but took to wearing veils, wigs and apparently resorted to having her face ‘enameled’.
+She still engaged in public appearances but took to wearing veils, wigs and apparently even had her face ‘enameled’.

 May 4th 2009

-If you saw the film Goldfinger, you will remember the scene where Bond was knocked out and woke up to find Jill Masterson (Shirley Eaton) dead after being covered in gold paint – supposedly death by skin asphyxiation.
+If you saw the film Goldfinger, you will remember the scene where Bond was knocked out and woke up to find Jill Masterson (Shirley Eaton) dead after being covered in gold paint.

 April 25th 2009